austinwdigital/austinwdigital/README.md

 ## 🧑‍💻 About Me

 ### Current Role
-Senior Creative Developer @ Disney's Yellow Shoes
+Senior Full Stack Develoer @ Disney's Yellow Shoes

 ### Bio
 Solo software engineer designing and building internal creative applications, immersive experiences, and creative infrastructure for some of the most iconic brands in the world.
 I work across the full stack — from UX to infrastructure — creating systems that support creative and strategic teams.
 My focus is on tools that empower people: platforms that streamline production, data systems that unlock insight, and interfaces that elevate storytelling.